Visit

 Trails and grounds are open daily year-round, from dawn to dusk

-Learn about the life and legacy of Frances Perkins in the Welcome Center located in the beautifully restored ell and barn of the Perkins Homestead.
-We have a self-guided exhibit, a small selection of books and merchandise for sale, and the peaceful trail to the river.
-Allow 1.5-2 hours total if you plan to view exhibit and walk the 1.5 mile loop trail.
+Learn about the life and legacy of Frances Perkins in the Welcome Center (open seasonally) inside the beautifully restored ell and barn of the Perkins Homestead.
+There is a self-guided exhibit, and a small selection of books and merchandise for sale.
+Allow 1.5-2 hours total if you plan to view exhibit and walk the trail.

-• Take precautions against ticks with repellent and light clothing.
-Always do a tick check after exploring the grounds and trails!
+Take precautions against ticks with repellent and light clothing.
+Do a tick check after exploring the grounds and trails!

-• Pack extra water – there is no public drinking water available at the monument (water is available to purchase in the Welcome Center)
+Pack water.
+There is no public drinking water available at the monument (water is available to purchase in the Welcome Center).

-• No picnicking, campfires, or collection of plants or wood
+No picnicking, campfires, or collection of plants, wood, or artifacts.

 Heritage Tourism

-Click below to learn more about the management and interpretation of Frances Perkins Center’s cultural resources at the national monument.
+Learn more here about travel centered around historical places and people and the Frances Perkins Center's management and interpretation of the cultural resources at the national monument

 We are open!